rucio/rucio/etc/docker/daemons/README.rst

 ---------------
 This image provides the Rucio daemons.
 Each daemon has to be run in a separate container.
 It supports MySQL, PostgreSQL, Oracle and SQLite as database backends.

 This image expects that there is an already initialised Rucio DB.
-To start a simple `judge-cleaner` daemon using a database on `mysql.db` without a additional parameters just run this:
+To start a simple `judge-cleaner` daemon using a database on `mysql.db` without an additional parameters just run this:

 ```docker run --name=rucio-judge-cleaner -e RUCIO_CFG_DATABASE_DEFAULT="mysql://rucio:rucio@mysql.db/rucio" -e RUCIO_DAEMON=judge-cleaner  rucio/rucio-daemons```